 The user interface award goes directly to MailChimp.
 Despite what we said about their list management process, their actual UI was designed for ease of use.
 The user-oriented design is aesthetically pleasing, easy to navigate, and fluid.
 While some do prefer Constant Contact’s UI, by in large novice and experienced users find MailChimp’s to be more intuitive.

 One of the features that directly sets Constant Contact apart from MailChimp is A/B testing.
 If you’re unfamiliar with what this means—it’s basically a way to measure the difference in efficiency between two separate outgoing emails.
 With MailChimp, they offer an A/B testing that’s integrated into their core structure.
 But with Constant Contact you actually have to create two different contact lists with non-replicating subscribers, send group #1 and #2 separate emails, then analyze on your own.
-Furthermore, Constant Contact offers drastically less automation features, which many users classify as a deal breaker when taking into consideration what MailChimp integrates.
+Furthermore, Constant Contact offers drastically fewer automation features, which many users classify as a deal breaker when taking into consideration what email marketing tools MailChimp integrates.

 By in large, MailChimp has a greater number of intelligent features.
 They win this category by a landslide.